MrApk/Apk-Voice-Assistant/README.md

 - If you encounter any issues with the speech recognition or text-to-speech features, make sure your microphone is properly connected and working.
 - Check your internet connection if the voice assistant is unable to fetch responses from the chatbot API.

+## License 📜

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.